A Touch of Brimstone: Reception and influence

-This episode was Chris Claremont's inspiration for the Hellfire Club in Marvel Comics' "X-Men", and in particular the story arc in Uncanny X-Men #132–134.
-Hellfire Club member Jason Wyngarde's name and likeness is based on Peter Wyngarde, who was later known for the role of Jason King.
+This episode was Chris Claremont's inspiration for the Hellfire Club in Marvel Comics' "X-Men", in particular the story arc in Uncanny X-Men #132–134.
+Hellfire Club member Jason Wyngarde's name and likeness is based on Peter Wyngarde, who was later known for the role of Jason King and the outfit Jean Grey wears as the Hellfire Club's Black Queen is highly similar to Riggs' Queen of Sin costume.

 It was reported in 1993 that fans were still sending Rigg postcards of her dressed as the Queen of Sin to be autographed.